Public opinion: Public health misinformation

 Public health issues have become areas of misinformation within the public opinion field.
 According to the National Library of Medicine, "Misinformation can have negative effects in the real world, such as amplifying controversy about vaccines and propagating unproven cancer treatments."
 Medical misinformation has been relevant to changing public opinion in cases such as the HIV/AIDS epidemic.
 Originally, a myth was circulated that AIDS could be spread by touching people who were infected.
-This had implications for public opinion in regard to AIDS policies as the misinformation around the illness led to support for restrictive policies for people infected with HIV.
+This had implications for public opinion regarding AIDS policies as the misinformation around the illness led to support for restrictive policies for people infected with HIV.
 Vaccines have also had health misinformation associated with it.
 According to the National Library of Medicine, misinformation has led people to take household disinfectants, such as hydroxychloroquine, as they thought it would help to treat COVID-19.
-The CDC performed a survey and found that out of 502 adults, 39% of respondents performed unsafe activities in order to treat COVID-19.
+The CDC performed a survey and found that out of 502 adults, 39% of respondents performed unsafe activities to treat COVID-19.